nspcc-dev/neofs-api/proto-docs/storagegroup.md

 ### Message StorageGroup
 StorageGroup keeps verification information for Data Audit sessions.
-Objects that require payed storage guaranties are gathered in `StorageGroups` with additional information used for proof of storage. `StorageGroup` only contains objects from the same container.
+Objects that require paid storage guarantees are gathered in `StorageGroups` with additional information used for the proof of storage. `StorageGroup` only contains objects from the same container.

 Being an object payload, StorageGroup may have expiration Epoch set with